RPG-Research/bcirpg/README.md

 Original Creator: Hawke Robinson (W.A.
 Hawkes-Robinson) Now many other contributors, especially the wonderful volunteers at RPG Research (see Acknowledgements for list).

+The BCI RPG is an accessible, online, turn-based, cooperative, social, multiplayer, role-playing game platform.
+Although supporting regular device (mouse, keyboard, etc.) interaction, the BCI RPG is designed from the ground up to be 100% usable with alternative Human-Machine Interfaces (HMI) "with just your thoughts", by supporting various combinations of non-invasive Electroencephalogram (EEG), Electromyogram (EMG), electrooculogram (EOG), Brain-computer Interface (BCI) neurotech (like OpenBCI, NeuroRPG, and others) and related "accessibility" technologies combined with optional Machine Learning (ML), Automatic Speech Recognition (ASR), Natural Language Processing (NLP), Virtual and Augmented Reality (VR & AR), the Matrix.org Chat & Data, and Artificial Intelligence (AI), the BCI RPG opensource volunteer community at the non-profit RPG Research is striving to build the ultimate in role-playing game accessibility for everyone.
+We're using neurotech (neuroscience based technologies) so that players can play a multiplayer, social, live, turn-based, cooperative, role-playing game online, just by thinking!
+Donate or Volunteer Today!
+Additional technical and financial support is provided to this project by the for-profit organization RPG Therapeutics LLC through their NeuroRPG products and services.

 ## Brain-Computer Interface Role-Playing Game

+BCI RPG, an accessible online platform, actively redefines the landscape of role-playing games as a turn-based, cooperative, social, multiplayer experience.
+This platform, while fully compatible with conventional devices like mice and keyboards, primarily stands out for its groundbreaking design.
+It enables complete operability through a variety of Human-Machine Interfaces (HMI), allowing players to control the game using only their thoughts.
+This functionality stems from its support for a wide range of non-invasive neurotechnologies, including Electroencephalogram (EEG), Electromyogram (EMG), electrooculogram (EOG), and Brain-computer Interface (BCI) technologies, notably OpenBCI and NeuroRPG.

+In its commitment to ultimate accessibility, BCI RPG integrates advanced "accessibility" technologies, utilizing Machine Learning (ML), Automatic Speech Recognition (ASR), Natural Language Processing (NLP), Virtual and Augmented Reality (VR & AR), Matrix.org Chat & Data, and Artificial Intelligence (AI).
+The RPG Research, a dedicated non-profit volunteer community, drives this initiative, aiming to deliver the most accessible role-playing game experience available.
+By harnessing neurotech, which draws on neuroscience-based technologies, BCI RPG enables players to immerse in a multiplayer, social, live, turn-based, cooperative role-playing game online, controlled purely through thought.

+To support this groundbreaking project, we encourage donations and volunteering.
+RPG Therapeutics LLC, a for-profit organization, also plays a crucial role by providing substantial technical and financial support through their NeuroRPG products and services.

 ### Electronic Role-playing Game (ERPG) development efforts by the RPG Research community

 ...